 On this course students will put into practice the knowledge they have acquired on previous courses in Analytical Chemistry.
-These include the theoretical courses Analytical Chemistry I, Analytical Chemistry II and Analytical Chemistry III, and two laboratory courses taken in the second and third academic years of the Degree in Chemistry (Laboratory of Analytical Chemistry II).
+These include the theoretical courses Analytical Chemistry I, Analytical Chemistry II and Analytical Chemistry III, and two laboratory courses taken in the second and third academic years of the Degree in Chemistry (Laboratory of Analytical Chemistry I and Laboratory of Analytical Chemistry II).

-The course comprises nine laboratory sessions and three seminars.
+The course comprises sixteen laboratory sessions and four seminars.
 At the seminars, the students are introduced to the subject and taught how to search for information on official methods of analysis, sample treatments, and the treatment of the analytical results so that they can prepare a working procedure before beginning their experiments.